 Berkley provides parking space in the front entrance across from the playground for families.
 Parking is tight.
-If the Berkley parking lot is full, families may park along the Western fence or in Parking Lot 1 located on the North side of the playground.
-If you have a University Staff / Faculty parking pass you can park in the staff / faculty lot to the north of Berkley.
+If the Berkley parking lot is full, families may park along the West side of the playground fence or in Parking Lot 1 located in the spots located on the North side of the playground.
+Time for parking along the north and West side of playground fence, without a university parking pass, is 7:45 am-10:00 a.m and 3:00-5:45 pm.
+If you have a University Staff / Faculty parking pass you can park anywhere in the staff / faculty lot to the north of Berkley.

-- Families display a Berkley parking pass at all times. - Families walk with their child on the walkway at all times. - Families help their child learn "parking lot safety" to avoid accidents. - If families transport several children, they may ask faculty/staff for assistance. - The Center provides parking privileges to specifically include arrival and departure or center events. - Families must move their cars from the parking lot if they are not at the center. - The police do not authorize parking in the driveway or the fire lane. - Parking in unauthorized spaces or overtime parking may result in your car being ticketed.
+- Families always walk with their child on the walkway. - Families help their child learn "parking lot safety" to avoid accidents. - If families transport several children, they may ask faculty/staff for assistance. - The Center provides parking privileges to specifically include arrival and departure or center events. - Families must move their cars from the parking lot if they are not at the center. - The police do not authorize parking in the driveway or the fire lane. - Parking in unauthorized spaces or overtime parking may result in your car being ticketed.
 Berkley is not responsible for the ticket. - Families may not leave any children unsupervised in cars.
-Berkley CFDC personnel immediately contacts University Police in these instances. - We discourage the practice of idling vehicles in our parking areas.
+Berkley CFDC personnel immediately contact University Police in these instances. - We discourage the practice of idling vehicles in our parking areas.
 This is an added safety measure for children and families.
 This practice is now highlighted with the National Association for the Education of Young Children Accreditation.
-If we have extreme heat or cold we understand you may need to have your car idle (while you or someone is in your car) to maintain interior or engine temperatures.
+If we have extreme heat or cold, we understand you may need to have your car idle (while you or someone is in your car) to maintain interior or engine temperatures.